Interstate 759 - Gadsden Spur

 Interstate 759

 Known as the Joe Ford Freeway, Interstate 759 comprises a 4.71 mile spur from I-59 to Gadsden in northeastern Alabama.
 The four-lane freeway serves southern reaches of Gadsden with interchanges at Black Creek Parkway and U.S. 411.
-Interstate 759 opened to traffic in conjunction with its state spur, Alabama 759, on October 22, 1986.
-Work began in 1982 on the $41 million project.1
+Interstate 759 opened to traffic in conjunction with its state spur, Alabama State Route 759, on October 22, 1986.
+Work began in 1982 on the $41 million project (Gadsden Times, 1986).

-A second bridge over the Coosa River for Alabama 759 opened in Summer 2004.
-Stub ramps at the west end of I-759 alluded to a cancelled extension to U.S. 278 & 431 west of Gadsden.
+A second bridge over the Coosa River for SR 759 opened in Summer 2004.
+Stub ramps at the west end of I-759 alluded to a cancelled extension to U.S. 278/431 west of Gadsden.
 Plans also originating in 1988 at the east end outlined extending the freeway to U.S. 431 (Meighan Boulevard) southeast of Gadsden.

-A plan dating to at least 2009 called for extending Alabama 759 to U.S. 278/431 as a controlled access arterial.
-This route includes a grade separation with a Norfolk Southern Railroad line.
-By 2018, the Alabama Department of Transportation spent $250,000 on surveying work for the project, but right of way acquisition had yet moved forward.2
+A plan dating to at least 2009 called for extending SR 759 to U.S. 278/431 as a controlled access arterial.
+This route included a grade separation with a Norfolk Southern Railroad line.
+By 2018, the Alabama Department of Transportation spent $250,000 on surveying work for the project, but right of way acquisition had yet moved forward (Rodgers, 2018).

 References: